 What is the Dorian Mode?

-The dorian mode, sometimes called the the doric mode, is the second of seven modes of the major scale.
+The Dorian mode, sometimes called the Doric mode, is the second of seven modes of the major scale.

-It use the formula of semitones and tones: T – S – T – T – T – S – T.
+It uses the formula of semitones and tones: T – S – T – T – T – S – T.

 Which in half and whole steps is: W – H – W – W – W – H – W.